WRITTEN BY: Christian Jean

 Wise words for sustainability in filmmaking, or in any enterprise.
 And the kind of environmental leadership our communities need now, perhaps more than ever.

-Christian Jean is a freelance director, producer and writer.
+Christian Jean is a director, producer and writer.
 He is the founder of Bon Accord Picture Company in Los Angeles.